bcbio/bcbio-nextgen/docs/contents/configuration.rst

 =======================

-- ``min_allele_fraction`` Minimum allele fraction to detect variants in heterogeneous tumor samples, set as the float or integer percentage to resolve (i.e. 10 = alleles in 10% of the sample).
+- ``min_allele_fraction`` Minimum allele fraction to detect variants in heterogeneous tumor samples, set as the float or integer **percentage** to resolve (i.e. 10 = alleles in 10% of the sample).
 Defaults to 10.
 Specify this in the tumor sample of a tumor/normal pair.
+It is percentage, not ratio, it is divided /100.0 when calling vardict!

 .. _config-variant-annotation: